 This screen allows patching of input sources to channel inputs, insert returns, direct inputs or to output ports.
-On the control surface, ports are assigned using the I/O Matrix, but these screens provide an alternative set of controls.
+On the control surface, ports may also be assigned using the Port Select controls.
 This screen shows the patching for channel inputs.